-Spice Cupcakes are an easy homemade cupcake recipe using traditional fall spices of cinnamon, ginger, nutmeg and allspice in a buttery brown sugar cake batter.
+Spice Cupcakes are fluffy cupcakes with a tangy cream cheese frosting using traditional fall spices of cinnamon, ginger, nutmeg and allspice in a buttery brown sugar cake batter.
 Topped with a whipped brown sugar cream cheese frosting, they are the ultimate fall treat.

 No monkeying around with cake layers or even a sheet cake and worrying about flipping it out and over without cracking.

 What's In This Article